abstractionmage/Hyprland-Rice/README.md

 ```

 # Set a Wallpaper
-## using swengine
-[Swengine](https://github.com/eugenenoble2005/swengine) is a GUI application for browsing, downloading and applying animated wallpapers.
-Just apply a wallper in swengine and everything else is handled under the hood.

-## by hand
 If you have downloaded a picture or a gif you would like to use as your wallpaper, edit `hypr/wallpaper.conf`, set `$wallpaper` to a path to the wallpaper you would like to use and press `Super + R` to apply it.

 # Keyboard Shortcuts